Shot Caller (song)

-"Shot Caller" is a song by American hip hop recording artist French Montana, released on January 10, 2012, as his commercial debut single.
+"Shot Caller" is a song by Moroccan-American rapper French Montana, released on January 10, 2012, as his commercial debut single.
 The hip hop song features singer Charlie Rock on the chorus, and was produced by record producer Harry Fraud.
 The song was first released as part of Montana's mixtape Mister 16: Casino Life on February 15, 2011.
+The song samples "Funky Child" by Lords of the Underground.

 Background

 After French Montana announced signing with P. Diddy's Bad Boy Records in December 2011, a promotional video for the song "Shot Caller" was posted on WorldStarHipHop on December 11, 2012.
 A commercially available single for the song was made available on January 12, 2012, with Charlie Rock credited for the chorus feature this time around.

 Remix

 On November 23, 2011, a remix for the song was made available featuring P. Diddy, Rick Ross and Charlie Rock.
 After announcing in January 2012 that Montana had signed a joint co-signing deal between Diddy's Bad Boy Records and Ross' Maybach Music Group, a promotional video and single was made available for "Shot Caller (Remix)" on February 21, 2012.